 What your managers and employees are already doing with AI — and where that creates risk you may not have considered.
 Practical guidance on policy, judgment, and where AI gets organizations in trouble.

-The employment law obligations that apply to organizations under 60 employees — what's required, what's changing, and what you can stop worrying about because it doesn't apply to you yet.
+The employment law obligations that apply to your organization — what's required, what's changing, and what you can stop worrying about because it doesn't apply to your situation.
+Practical.
+Direct.
+No jargon, no alarm bells.

 "If your situation calls for something that isn't on this list, that's a conversation — not a dead end.
 The topic list is a starting point, not a ceiling."